Resources for You

 - Obtain third-party DUNS number after ensuring that they have verified their information in the DUNS database as accurate.

 To request a GUDID account:

 - The FDA UDI Help Desk will email you the GUDID Account Request document in a fillable PDF format.
 If you do not receive an immediate reply in your inbox, please check the spam/junk folder.
 If the email was sent to your spam/junk folder, please adjust your spam/junk filter to recognize the FDA UDI Help Desk as a contact to ensure you receive future emails.

 - Enter the correct information into the document.

 - After completing the GUDID Account Request document, reply to the FDA UDI Help Desk email and attach the completed document.

-- Upon receipt of the completed document, an FDA Help Desk Analyst will review your request and respond to you within 10 business days.
+- Upon receipt of the completed document, an FDA Help Desk Analyst will review your request and respond as soon as possible.